CARBON STEEL VS. MILD STEEL: WHAT’S THE DIFFERENCE?

 The answer is that mild steel is a type of carbon steel.
-All steel contains carbon, and when carbon is the primary alloying element in steel, that steel is considered carbon steel.
 However, the amount of carbon present in steel determines what type or grade of carbon steel it is.

 Mild steel has the lowest carbon content of carbon steel, but that doesn’t mean it’s less useful.
 In fact, mild steel is the most widespread form of steel and accounts for 85% of all steel production in the United States.

-Read on to learn more about mild steel and how it compares to other forms of carbon steel.
+Read on to learn more about mild steel and how it compares to other forms of carbon metal.

-All steel containing carbon as the main alloying element is carbon steel, but the amount of carbon present dictates the type of steel and its properties.
-Here, we break down the differences between mild steel, medium carbon steel, and high carbon steel.
+As mentioned earlier, all steel contains carbon as the main alloying element, but the amount of carbon present dictates the type of steel grade and its properties.
+The choice of carbon steel type depends on the specific requirements of an application, taking into account factors such as strength, hardness, ductility, and toughness.
+Here, we break down the differences between mild steel, medium carbon steel, high, and ultra-high carbon steel.

 Mild steel, also known as “low-carbon steel,” is the most common form of steel for many reasons.
 It costs less while providing the material properties needed for most industrial applications.
-Mild steel contains approximately 0.05–0.25% carbon making it malleable and ductile.
+With approximately 0.05–0.25% carbon, mild steel’s composition makes it malleable and ductile.
 While mild steel has a lower tensile strength than other carbon steel types, it is more pliable and easier to form.
 You can also harden mild steel with various treatment processes.
 Mild steel is machinable and weldable, which aids in its usefulness for most applications.

 Common uses of mild steel include: